 Less fuel, less emissions and more passenger comfort

 Reduced commissioning and installation time

 Fewer AB-QM valves are required than in conventional designs, since balancing is done automatically inside the PICV.
 Chilled water flow can be modulated to match demand, achieving precise temperature regulation, optimized pump speeds and higher chiller efficiency.

 PICV technology has found application in the construction sector for the last 10 years with millions of valves in buildings around the world, proving the technology and reliability.

 Return on investment – less than 1 year

-Pressure Independent Balancing and Control Valves (PIBCV) provide both a control functionality and dynamic balancing solution for HVAC applications.
+Pressure Independent balancing and Control Valves (PICVs) provide both a control functionality and dynamic balancing solution for HVAC applications.
 The valves eliminate flow variations occurring in variable flow systems due to pressure fluctuations at partial load conditions.

 AB-QM Pressure Independent balancing and Control Valves (PICV) provide both a control functionality and dynamic balancing solution for HVAC heating and cooling systems.
 PICVs are designed for various types of terminal units and provide high indoor comfort and energy efficiency in public and commercial buildings.